Last updated on May 10, 2025

 Finca el Pilar is a hiking area located within only 1 hour walking from Antigua.
 Since I love exploring on foot, I found Finca el Pilar on Google Maps and decided to give it a try.
 How surprising was to discover Finca is probably one of the nicest hikes in Guatemala for a half-day tour.

 Finca el Pilar is located southeast of Antigua.
-You can also get there with a local bus that will cost you a half dollar or less.
+You can also get there with a local bus that will cost you less than half a dollar.

 The best trails in Guatemala.

-There is a well-marked trail from the main road leading toward the park gate.
-There are few swimming pools, where you’ll probably meet some locals.
+There is a well-marked path from the main road leading toward the park gate.
+There are swimming pools at the entrance, where you’ll probably meet some locals.

 ENTRY FEE: 100 Guatemalan quetzals ~ 12 US dollars.